Casino Operators Tell Chicago Integrated Resort Should Be Located Downtown

 “Thanks to the responses of nearly a dozen RFI respondents, we are not only one step closer to bringing the long-awaited Chicago casino to life, but have the critical information we need to ensure this project will be a success,” Lightfoot said.

 So, what do the casinos want?
 Along with a central downtown location, the respondents said between 10-25 acres of land is required to construct such a complex.
-The gaming floor should be permitted to measure 100,000-200,000 square feet and feature slot machines, table games, and a sportsbook.
+The gaming floor should be permitted to measure 100,000-200,000 square feet and feature free slot machines, table games, and a sportsbook.

 The casinos wish to incorporate a hotel, numerous food and beverage outlets, convention and entertainment space, retail shopping, and adequate parking.